Explaining Sanforized, Unsanforized, and One-Washed Denim

 • One-washed denim is unsanforized or sanforized denim that has been pre-washed to remove shrinkage and soften things up.

-What unsanforized & one-washed jeans do you carry?
+What unsanforized & one-washed jeans are available at Rivet & Hide?

 We’re so glad you asked.
-We stock a number of Japanese selvedge denim brands that offer unsanforized denim - Pure Blue Japan, Samurai, Studio D’Artisan to name a few.
-They all make beautiful, unsanforized jeans with some of the most impressive and coveted fabrics that the jean-making craft has to offer.
+We stock a number of Japanese selvedge denim brands that offer unsanforized denim.
+Pure Blue Japan, Samurai, Studio D’Artisan to name a few.
+These brands all produce stunning, unsanforized jeans with the most impressive, coveted fabrics in jean-making.

-Shop our full range of selvedge denim jeans here.
+Shop our full range of selvedge denim jeans.